Great Hall Exhibition Series Fall 2019

 Reminiscent of Greco Roman images and made without a model in partial resemblance to herself or family members, male and female busts alike address themes of power, sexuality, and gender, but also recall other artistic traditions.
 Peters’ Brutalist incorporates machine-like indentations and a space-age shape common in mid-twentieth century Brutalist architecture.
 The empty eye sockets and frozen expression of this portrait, along with its Roman styled hair and beard, create a sense of anonymity, male dictatorial authority and contemplative control simultaneously.
 Although her sculptures’ facial expressions are ambiguous, they are meant not only to convey religious and masculine oppression, but to express conflicting thoughts associated with the relationship between essence and existence.
 The unique characteristics inherent in these bodiless heads embody and address aspects of human nature, creating a dialogue between the past and present yielding a provocative uncanniness.

 Sarah Peters (b.
 1973, Boston, MA) lives and works in Queens, NY.
-She earned a BFA from the University of Pennsylvania and an MFA from Virginia Commonwealth University.
-Her work has been shown at the Aldrich Contemporary Art Museum, Ridgefield, CT; Atlanta Contemporary, Atlanta, GA; Frederik Meijer Gardens & Sculpture Park, Grand Rapids, MI; and Galerie Eva Presenhuber, Zurich, CH, among others.
-She is the recipient of numerous awards and residencies, including a 2019-20 Rome Prize, awarded by the American Academy in Rome.
+She earned a BFA from the University of Pennsylvania, an MFA from Virginia Commonwealth University, and a certificate from the Pennsylvania Academy of the Fine Arts.
+Her work has been shown at the Aldrich Contemporary Art Museum, Ridgefield, CT; Atlanta Contemporary, Atlanta, GA; Frederik Meijer Gardens & Sculpture Park, Grand Rapids, MI; among others and most recently at Van Doren Waxter, New York, NY; Perrotin Gallery, Seoul, South Korea; and Eva Pressenhuber Gallery, New York, NY.
+She is the recipient of numerous awards and residencies, including a National Academy Affiliated Fellow at the American Academy in Rome this fall 2019.

-This exhibition was made possible through the generous support of Valeria Napoleone XX.
-Special thanks to the artist and Van Doren Waxter Gallery for lending the works on view.
-The exhibition is curated by Juan Gabriel Ramirez Bolivar, Makenzi Fricker, Scout Hutchinson, and Deborah Miller.
+This exhibition was made possible through the generous support of Valeria Napoleone XX and Van Doren Waxter.
+Special thanks to the artist and Van Doren Waxter for lending the works on view.
+The exhibition is curated by Makenzi Fricker, Scout Hutchinson, Deborah Miller, and Juan Gabriel Ramirez Bolivar.

 Public Programming to be announced shortly.